 There are many in the market but here we review some of the most commonly used and preferred choices

 The latest of the adapters to become a type of cult.
 GoneVoIP likes the OBi202 because it’s a full ATA with support to two phone lines.
 It supports Fax T.38 it may be configured with any SIP services available and supports the most typical codecs used in VoIP.
 It has two RJ-45 Ethernet and a USB port which could be used to connect a Wi-Fi adapter.
 The unit also has embedded QoS capability – which shall help improve maintain an optimum voice quality throughout all calls.
 This is the darling of the adapters for VoIP Phone providers.

 Cisco has always produced very good network equipment, in the years gone by it used to be Linksys (owned by Cisco) who had tackled the VoIP ATA market better. but here of late seems there is a switch and Cisco’s own brand is producing very good and reliable products.
 The SPA112 is a very economical and reliable unit, supporting all codecs, typical features plus having fax (T.38) support.
 It has one RJ-45 Ethernet interface and also supports two phone lines.

-- GrandStream HT701 Single Port -$35 Amazon.ca
+- GrandStream HT701 Single Port

-When choosing an ATA make sure to check with the VoIP provider, as in many cases they do have a hardware compatibility list.
-Majority of our Top VoIP providers do support BYOD, but since you are not sure is better to ask and you can use these 4 ATA as a reference as being widely popular.
+When choosing an ATA to make sure to check with the VoIP provider, as in many cases they do have a hardware compatibility list.
+The majority of GoneVoIP Top VoIP providers do support BYOD, but since you are not sure it is better to ask and you can use these 4 ATA as a reference as being widely popular.